Whole Earth Farms Dog Food Review

 Sourcing And Manufacturing

-Whole Earth Farms foods are made by Merrick.
-Merrick has claimed that the ingredients for their foods are “locally-sourced” to their manufacturing facilities in Texas but it would be guesswork to assume that Whole Earth Farms’ ingredients are local.
+Whole Earth Farms foods are made by Merrick, which claims that the ingredients are “locally-sourced” to their Texas manufacturing facilities.
+However, it is unlikely that these ingredients are local.

-Merrick PetCare was purchased by Purina PetCare in July 2015 but it continues to operate as a separate entity.
+Merrick PetCare was purchased by Purina PetCare in July 2015, but it continues to operate as a separate entity.
+The company’s recipes do not contain many of the ingredients found in other brands, such as corn, wheat, soy, poultry by-products, artificial flavors, colors, or preservatives.

 Recall History